Girls Aloud

-The group's musical style is pop, but they had experimented with electropop, dance-pop and dance-rock throughout their career.
-Girls Aloud's collaborations with Brian Higgins and his songwriting and production team Xenomania earned the group critical acclaim, due to an innovative approach to mainstream pop music.
-The group became one of the few UK reality television acts to achieve continued success, amassing a fortune of £30 million by May 2010.
-Guinness World Records lists them as the "Most Successful Reality TV Group" in the 2007 edition.
-They also hold the record for "Most Consecutive Top Ten Entries in the UK by a Female Group" in the 2008 edition, and are credited again for "Most Successful Reality TV Group" in the 2011 edition.
-The group was also named the United Kingdom's biggest selling girl group of the 21st century, with over 4.3 million singles sales and 4 million albums sold in the UK alone.
+The group's main musical style is pop, and they have also experimented with other sounds including electropop, dance-pop and dance-rock throughout their career.
+The group's collaborations with Brian Higgins and the production team Xenomania earned the group critical acclaim, because of an "innovative" approach to mainstream pop music.
+The group became one of the few British reality television acts to achieve continued success, amassing a fortune of £30 million by May 2010.
+Guinness World Records listed them as the "Most Successful Reality TV Group" in the 2007 and 2011 edition.
+They also hold the record for "Most Consecutive Top Ten Entries in the UK by a Female Group" in the 2008 edition.

 The group disbanded in March 2013 following the conclusion of the Ten: The Hits Tour.
+Harding died of breast cancer on 5 September 2021 at the age of 39.
+The remaining members reunited for a 2024 concert tour, The Girls Aloud Show, becoming the biggest UK arena tour of 2024.

 History

 2002: Popstars: The Rivals

-Girls Aloud was formed on 30 November 2002 in front of millions of viewers on ITV's Popstars: The Rivals.
-The concept of the programme, hosted by Big Brother presenter Davina McCall, was to produce a boyband and a girlgroup who would be "rivals" and compete for the 2002 Christmas number one single.
+Girls Aloud was formed on 30 November 2002 on ITV's Popstars: The Rivals.
+The concept of the programme, hosted by Big Brother presenter Davina McCall, was to produce a boy band and a girl group who would be "rivals" and compete for the 2002 Christmas number one single.
 Following the initial success of Hear'Say (winners of the original Popstars show), several thousand applicants attended auditions across the United Kingdom in hope of being selected.
 Ten girls and ten boys were chosen as finalists by judges Pete Waterman, Louis Walsh and Spice Girls member Geri Halliwell.
 However, two of these were disqualified before the live shows began: Hazel Kaneswaran was found to be too old to participate, while Nicola Ward refused to sign the contract, claiming the pay the group would receive was too low.
 Kimberley Walsh and Nicola Roberts were chosen as their replacements.